CyberShadow/Digger/README.md

 Run `digger-web` to start the web interface, which allows interactively customizing a D version to build.

+If you built `digger-web` from source, you also need to build `digger` itself.

 ### Configuration

 You can optionally configure a few settings using a configuration file.